AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/General Hypotheses/Pressure_within_bubble.md

 $$C = k(\frac{4T}{R} + P_{atm} - \rho g \Delta h +  \rho g h_f)$$

 Due to the above reasoning concerning assumption of equilibrium, the above equation is a qualitative description of the relationships between different parameters, rather than a quantitative relationship.
+All variables that are left undefined on this page are defined in their respective pages in the Literature folder.